alejandrodevs/flash_rails_messages/README.md

     <%= render_flash_messages %>

-You can add the line above in your html in multiple places.
+You should add the line above in your html view.
+You can add it in multiple places.

 The flash messages are displayed according to the flash type.
 By default shows a yellow alert.